erisdisqordia/le-reddit-bot/README.md

 - Option to include or disable credit to the original submitter
 - Option to include or disable the source URL
 - Option to replace URL links with an alternative such as libreddit or teddit for privacy
+- Option to schedule the post via Mastodon API's post scheduler queue instead of posting immediately
+  - Can be tweaked to hand-curate your own scheduled posts with posts you choose, especially good for fast subreddits

 ### Todo